rohasnagpal/AI-Blueprint/README.md

 # AI Blueprint

-**AI Blueprint** is a system for building, running, and reusing AI workflows - locally or in the cloud.
+**AI Blueprint** is an open-source platform for building AI workflows with document RAG and multi-AI councils where models argue, critique, and deliberate.

 A **Blueprint** is a reusable AI configuration.
 It is a structured combination of: